-This is meat from animals raised as intended – in pastures on ethical ranches and farms.
+This is meat from animals raised in pastures on ethical ranches and farms.
 The meat tastes amazing, and you can feel good about supporting them.

 Here is some pricing info for just a few of their products on their website (at the time this is written):

 - New York strip steak - $22 for a 12 oz steak

-- Ground dry ages steak – $9 for a 1lb pack
+- Ground dry aged steak - $9 for a 1lb pack

 - Top sirloin steak - $10 for an 8 oz steak